 In order to fully understand what is meant by the commonly used term “homeless encampment,” it is important to break the phrase down into its component parts.
 First, the term homeless refers to an individual who lacks the financial wherewithal to maintain a residence.
 Thus, such an individual is left finding alternative means of trying to meet the essential human need for shelter.

-Encampment, when associated with the homeless population, refers to a situation in which more than one homeless individual comes together to set up shelter in a common area.
-A frequently seen type of encampment of this nature in Los Angeles typically consist of faux tents (improvised “tents” made of things like blankets), lean-tos made of cardboard, and even actual tents.
+Encampment, when associated with the homeless population, refers to a situation in which more than one homeless individual comes together to set up a shelter in a common area.
+A frequently seen type of encampment of this nature in Los Angeles typically consists of faux tents (improvised “tents” made of things like blankets), lean-tos made of cardboard, and even actual tents.

 Homeless encampments can also rise in dilapidated buildings, under freeway overpasses, and even on sidewalks when multiple homeless people cluster together next to or near buildings and other structures.